weaviate-tutorials/DEMO-semantic-search-podcast/README.md

 (TODO: Add demo video)

-We will implement semantic search with the text2vec_openai vectorization module and the text-embedding-ada-002 model.
+We will implement semantic search with the text2vec_transformers vectorization module that uses the msmarco-distilroberta-base-v2 model.

 nearText is used to retrieve query results based on the cosine distance between their vectors.
 Refer to the [nearText documentation](https://weaviate.io/developers/weaviate/api/graphql/search-operators#neartext) to customize your variable setup.